COVID - 19

 The National Bank will provide GEL liquidity to the European Reconstruction and Development Bank (EBRD) through swaps enabling the EBRD to secure reliable access to GEL liquidity and continue lending in local currency to firms that are experiencing temporary difficulties.
 The parties executed the first transaction on 24 April 2020.

 To support FX market, in 2020 the NBG conducted 26 FX auctions selling 873.222 mln USD.
 Considering the rule-based interventions, during 2020 the NBG sold in total 916.1 million USD.
 So far in 2021 nine FX auction was conducted and the NBG supplied the FX market with 332.9 mln USD.
+Considering the rule-based interventions, the net supply of foreign currency by the NBG to the FX market in 2021 totaled USD 354.9 million.

 As of today the international foreign currency reserves of the National Bank of Georgia is totaled USD 3.5 billion that resulted from the building up policy of the previous years.
 The financial support received from the international financial institutions over the year will replenish the international reserves and increase the opportunities of the National Bank to provide the market with the necessary foreign currency through the FX interventions.